 - 1. Check that CAP.PMRS is set to 1.
 If CAP.PMRS is not set to 1, the DUT does not support Persistent Memory Region and this test is not applicable. - 2.
-The Testing Station acting as a Host should set PMRMSC.CBA to a valid value. - 3.
+The Testing Station acting as a Host should set PMRMSC.CBA to a valid value.
+If the DUT supports a version of the NVMe specification greater than NVMe v1.4, or if the DUT supports NVMe v1.4 and has implemented NVMe v1.4 ECN 006, then the Host should set PMRMSCL.CBA and PMRMSCU.CBA to valid values. - 3.
 Enable the PMR controller memory space via PMRMSC.CMSE and PMRCTL.EN. - 4.
 Wait 2x the timer specified in PMRCAP.PMRTO - 5.
 Check that the controller indicates that the PMR is ready by clearing PMRSTS.NRDY to 0. - 6.
 Perform a WRITE operation of a non-zero known pattern to the address range specified for the PMR. - 7.
 Perform a Conventional Reset, PCIe Hot Reset.. - 8.
 Wait 2x the timer specified in PMRCAP.PMRTO - 9.
 Perform a READ operation to the address range specified for the PMR. - 10.
 Perform a WRITE operation of all 0s' to the address range specified for the PMR. - 11.
 Perform a READ operation to the address range specified for the PMR.